karoldepka/InnoTopic_Website/LangchainApp/Readme.md

 ## AI Integration

-InnoTopic_Website leverages multiple AI technologies:
+InnoTopic_Website leverages the power of AI through:
-1. LLMs for generating shirt design prompts
+- **LangChain**: Orchestrates the interaction between our application and Ollama's language models.
-2. Image generation AI for creating visual mockups
+- **Ollama**: Provides open-source large language model capabilities for text generation.
-3. AI style transfer for customizing designs
+- **Custom Image Generation**: Integrated with LangChain for creating visual design mockups.

-For more details on our AI integration, see [AI Integration Guide](./docs/ai-integration.md).
+For more details, see our [AI Integration Guide](./docs/ai-integration.md).

 ## Design Tools